How can I write a quick and dirty interpreter?

 Learn how can i write a quick and dirty interpreter? with practical examples, diagrams, and best practices.
 Covers programming-languages, parsing, interpreter development techniques with visual exp...

-Building a Quick and Dirty Interpreter: A Practical Guide
+Crafting a Quick & Dirty Interpreter: A Practical Guide

-Learn the fundamental concepts and practical steps to construct a basic interpreter for a simple programming language, from lexical analysis to execution.
+Learn the fundamental components and step-by-step process of building a simple interpreter for a custom programming language, from lexing to execution.

-Interpreters are fascinating pieces of software that execute code directly, line by line or statement by statement, without prior compilation into machine code.
-While building a production-ready interpreter is a complex task, creating a 'quick and dirty' one for a simple language can be an excellent way to understand core programming language concepts like lexical analysis, parsing, and execution.
-This article will guide you through the essential components and a practical approach to building such an interpreter.
+Interpreters are at the heart of many programming languages, allowing code to be executed directly without a compilation step.
+While building a production-ready interpreter is a complex task, creating a 'quick and dirty' one is an excellent way to grasp core concepts like lexing, parsing, and abstract syntax trees (ASTs).
+This article will guide you through the basics, focusing on a minimal language to illustrate the process.

 import re